linas/i370-bigfoot/docker/i370-bigfoot/scripts/README.md

 ## (optional) Build and run the uClibc demo
 The uClibc-ng is an LGPL'ed C Library tailored for microcontrollers running Linux.
-It's quite sophisticated, but does not have everything one might want for glibc.
+It's quite sophisticated, but does not have everything one might want from glibc.
 The demo creates a bootable init binary that simply reads input and echoes it to output, using `fgets` and `printf`.

-For more info, see the [uclibc-demo README](../uclibc-demo/README.md)
+For more info, see the [uclibc-demo README](../5-uclibc-demo/README.md)

 ## (optional) Build and run the BusyBox demo
 BusyBox is collection of basic OS tools, together with several shells.